twistedtwig/hoh-Architecture/README.md

-# ROADMAP

- - exception logging and handling - if query or command handler throws, do what?
-    - record error in logging
-    - have optional IExceptionHandler, return if should swallow exception, result object etc
- - metadata logging.
-Allows systems to add data, such as user and place of caller
- - statistics
- - background jobs

 # hoh-Architecture

 This project is designed to provide a collection of nuget packages to streamline project development using CQRS, EF Core and some DDD principles.